l3x/goenv/README.md

 * You must have  access to the internet and git to install a new Go version.
 * Your OS's equivalent of build-essential must also be installed to install Go.
 * egrep and standard shell commands like grep, echo, printf and cat must be installed.
-* Go must already be installed (via your system package manager).
+* Go must already be installed (via your system package manager)/
 * The install goenv command adds goenv to your PATH env var in the bashrc file.
 * (Move that PATH command appropriately if you are using a shell other than Bash.)